hackclub/hackpad/hackpads/Scooter's Macro Pad/README.md

 - x4 M2 Screws
 - x1 Fuse (LCSC) C315894
 - Magnets (I own them so no need to buy ;))

+# BOM For The Case
+If all the parts can be 3D printed in Black PLA that would be awesome!
+If not, any solid color will work.